 Best Utah Ski Resorts for Families

-Park City Mountain is the largest ski resort in the U.S. with more than 7,300 of skiable acres.
+Park City Mountain is the largest ski resort in the US with more than 7,300 of skiable acres.
 And, 60% of this ski terrain is beginner and intermediate terrain with plenty of groomers.
 Thirteen bowls and eight terrain parks add to the fun.

 Park City has the most expansive snowmaking system in Utah.
 This ensures world-class skiing conditions all season long, regardless of natural snowfall.
-With the help of its professional snowmakers, the resort is scheduled to be one of the first resorts in Utah to open for the 2021-22 winter season on Friday, Nov.
-19.

 Best New Mexico Ski Resorts for Families

 Located just 18 miles from the town of Taos, Taos Ski Valley is a privately owned ski destination, with fewer crowds and more fun in a family-centric winter playground.
-From her adult daughter to her 4-year-old granddaughter, everyone loved the slow pace with fewer people on the Taos mountain.
+From her adult daughter to her four-year-old granddaughter, everyone loved the slow pace with fewer people on the Taos mountain.

 Best California Ski Resorts for Families

-Palisades Tahoe – Lake Tahoe
+Palisades Tahoe, Lake Tahoe

 There’s nothing better than carving the perfect line through glistening snow while sneaking peeks of the pristine alpine lake.
-The SheBuysTravel of three found a huge area packed with lots of family-friendly green runs, perfect for kids.

 SheBuysTravel Tip: Take everything you need in one trip since the good green skiing is at the top of the mountain.
 Also, check the weather before heading out.
 The winds can be brutal for little people.
 It’s Catherine’s favorite place to ski in North America under a bluebird sky.